 - 1. A baccalaureate degree from an accredited college or university or an institution accredited by the Association for Biblical Higher Education. - 2.
 An undergraduate grade point average of at least 3.0 on a 4.0 scale from the baccalaureate degree granting institution at which at least a minimum of 30 hours was completed. - 3.
-Six semester hours in undergraduate psychology of which three semester hours must be in Abnormal Psychology.
-Developmental Psychology or Lifespan Development preferred for Student Development Administration program applicants. - 4.
-Six semester hours in Bible (Old and New Testament) or passage of the Bible exam administered by the

-- Graduate Counseling Department.
+Six semester hours in undergraduate psychology of which three semester hours must be in Abnormal Psychology. - 4.
+Six semester hours in Bible (Old and New Testament) or passage of the Bible exam administered by the Graduate Counseling Department.
 Students may take any of the prerequisite classes at any Higher Learning Commission (HLC) accredited school and be admitted on a conditional basis until all prerequisites are satisfactorily completed. - 5.
-If undergraduate GPA is under 3.25 applicants must submit scores obtained on the GRE.
+If undergraduate GPA is under 3.25, applicants must submit scores obtained on the GRE.
 Graduate Record Exam (GRE) taken within five years of application to the program.
-Verbal (V) score of at least 146 is required.
-GRE not required for Student Development Administration program applicants. - 6.
+Verbal (V) score of at least 146 is required. - 6.
 An official transcript from each undergraduate and graduate institution attended. - 7.
 Three recommendations -- at least one from a professor and one from a supervisor/professional. - 8.
 Applicants whose application documents demonstrate potential for success in the Graduate Program in Counseling will be invited to participate in a personal interview. - 9.
-A criminal background check. - \The graduate admissions committee retains the right to waive an admission requirement for special circumstances.
+A criminal background check.

+The graduate admissions committee retains the right to waive an admission requirement for special circumstances.